sv1sage/SASE/HPE-Aruba-Networking/zero-trust/agentless/linux-server-web/README.md

 ![Step 4](./images/self-hosted-application-4.png)

+5) Submit to create our `Self-Hosted Web Application`

-5) Add a tag value, if you want to group self-hosted application to simplify the rule management
+- Add a tag value, if you want to group self-hosted application to simplify the rule management

 💡keep in mind that grouping should still follow least privilege